-PVC membranes are extremely durable-even when exposed to heavy traffic and severe weather conditions, they do not peel, chip, delaminate, or crack.
-The product offers varying degrees of slip resistance as required for the particular project and can consequently be considered safer than traditional surface materials that become slippery when wet.
-Walkable PVC membranes are designed and tested to offer a static coefficient of friction (or slip resistance) of:
+PVC membranes are extremely durable-even when exposed to heavy traffic and severe weather conditions, they do not peel, chip, delaminate or crack.
+The product offers varying degrees of slip resistance as required for the particular project.
+Walkable PVC membranes are designed and tested to offer a static coefficient of friction (or slip resistance).

-- dry conditions: equal to or greater than 0.50 for leather and equal to or greater than 0.70 for rubber; and - wet conditions: equal to or greater than 0.60 for leather and equal to or greater than 0.65 for rubber.
+- Dry conditions: equal to or greater than 0.5 for leather and equal to greater than 0.7 for rubber. - Wet conditions: equal to or greater than 0.6 for leather and equal to or greater than 0.65 for rubber.